How to identify bamboos

-The best way to identify bamboos depends upon time available, location, botanical knowledge and interest, and also the accuracy required.
-Different avenues can be pursued, pick one the 7 methods given below.
-Some problems to bear in mind include the use of different names in books, nurseries and collections, and inaccurate or missing labels/names on plants and in photos.
+The best way to identify bamboos will depend upon the time available, botanical knowledge and interest, and also the accuracy required.
+Different avenues can be pursued, so pick one of the 7 methods given below.
+Some potential pitfalls to remember include the use of different, conflicting names in books, nurseries and collections, and inaccurate or missing labels/names on plants and in photos.
 In addition the taxonomy is still in a primitive state relative to most other plants.
-A substantial proportion of bamboos collected in the wild still cannot be identified, but cultivated species are becoming better known.
+A substantial proportion of bamboos in the wild still simply cannot be identified as they have never been studied properly, but cultivated species are becoming better known.
 More...

 ...
-More Photos of cultivated bamboos are coming onto the internet thick and fast, but they vary in quality.
-Drawings are usually highly accurate and reliable, but are few and far between, and usually strictly copyright, but drawings of Chinese bamboos from the Flora of China Project should be available in 2008.
-Descriptions are getting better, but still often somewhat disappointing in detail and comparability.
+More Photos of cultivated bamboos are coming onto the internet thick and fast, but they vary in quality, and accuracy of identification.
+Botanical drawings are usually highly accurate and reliable, but are few and far between, and usually strictly copyright, although basic drawings of Chinese bamboos from the Flora of China Project have now been included in the online descriptions.
+Formal descriptions are getting better, but are still often somewhat disappointing in detail and comparability.
 Living collections are inspiring but often mislabelled.
-Keys have a habit of requiring information on unavailable plant parts.
-Herbarium material is often fragmentary or locked away.
-Books are available, but names in them can be of date.
+Keys have a nasty habit of requiring information on parts of the plant that are unavailable.
+Herbarium material is often fragmentary or locked away, and very different in appearance from the living plant.
+Books are available, but names in them can be out of date.
 Asking specialists will often result in different names from different people.
-All methods of identification currently have some drawbacks, and there is a pressing need to work on them all to improve the quality of available information on how to identify bamboos.
+All methods of identification currently have some drawbacks, so there is a pressing need to work on them all to improve the quality of available information on how to identify bamboos.

-The Cultivated Bamboos section of this site is an ongoing project aiming to improve currently available descriptions and combine them with close-up photos of the most important characters.
-It is hoped that this will make it easier to identify bamboos in the long run.
-The work ought to be combined with studies of the bamboos in their native habitats, and will require taxonomic and nomenclatural investigations, so it may take some time to complete.
-Funding is required for this work.
+The Cultivated Bamboos section of this site is an ongoing project hoping to provide accurate and reliable names and descriptions, and combine them with close-up photos of the most important characters.
+It is hoped that this will make it easier to identify bamboos.
+The work ought to be combined with studies of the bamboos in their native habitats, and will require taxonomic and nomenclatural investigations before it can be considered complete, so it may take some time to complete...
+Funding, collaboration, and reincarnation will be required for this work to be completed properly.